We improve food security

 through innovative programs and

-assess neighborhood healthy food access and insecurity.
-The committee conducted a community-wide needs assessment with over 400 survey responses in five languages and three focus groups.
-62% of respondents reported affordability as a barrier to healthy eating and 46% reported an interest in shopping at a neighborhood farmers market.
+The committee’s 2015 community-wide needs assessment found that 62% of respondents reported affordability as a barrier to healthy eating and 46% reported an interest in shopping at a neighborhood farmers market.

 If you are interested in vending at the market, please email firstname.lastname@example.org